skrey/yellow-extensions/search/README.md

 How to use a search?
 --------------------
 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 You can use a [custom navigation](http://developers.datenstrom.se/help/yellow-templates#custom-navigation), open file `system/config/config.ini` and change `Navigation: navigation-search`.
+To show a search field add a `[search]` shortcut to a page.
 You can also add a link to the search somewhere on your website.
 See example below.

 Example
 -------
+Adding a search shortcut:

+    [search]
+    [search /search/]
+    [search /research/]

 Footer snippet with search page:

     <div class="footer">